tsohil/jQuery-Form-Validator/README.md

 ### Misc (part of core)
  * Show help information automatically when input is focused
  * Validate given values immediately when input is blurred.
+ * Make validation optional by adding attribute data-validation-optional="true" to the element.
+This means that the validation defined in data-validation only will take place in case a value is given.
+ * Make validation dependent on another input of type checkbox being checked by adding attribute data-validation-if-checked="name of checkbox input"

 ## Writing a custom validator
 You can use the function `$.formUtils.addValidator()` to add your own validation function.
-Here's an example of a validator that checks if the input contains an even number
+Here's an example of a validator that checks if the input contains an even number.

 ```html
 <html>